gordonmurray/learn_sysops/README.md

 # Learn SysOps
-Example code samples from Learn SysOps
+Example code samples from a Learn Sysops series of blog posts on https://www.gordonmurray.com

 Chapter 1